egobude/Egobude.Conti/README.md

 ## Setup your project

-Open a shell and run according to the setup ```bin/conti install docker.dev```
+Open a shell and run the setup: ```bin/conti install docker.dev```

-Use any domain name, but you need to have your DNS setup correctly to point the this domain name to the VM main ip address.
+Use any domain name here, but make sure to add the corresponding DNS entry.
 Then you can start your containers via ```bin/conti up # shortcut to docker-compose up -d```

 Use ```bin/conti help``` to list all available commands.